Art Openings - Connects your Creativity to the World

 The 36th annual show and sale at Metchosin Community Hall,

-Participating 2022 core members are Vin Arora, Samantha Dickie, Sandra Dolph, Mary Fox, Sandy Harquail, Gordon Hutchens, Cathi Jefferson, Meira Mathison, Kinichi Shigeno and Pat Webber.
+Participating 2022 core members included Vin Arora, Samantha Dickie, Sandra Dolph, Mary Fox, Sandy Harquail, Gordon Hutchens, Cathi Jefferson, Meira Mathison and Kinichi Shigeno.
 (Alan Burgess on sabbatical.)
 Guest: Charmain Nimmo.
+See photos of the 10 artists on May 28 below.

 Other words for “wild” include tumultuous, passionate, unbridled and extravagant.
 Fired Up! members are also “wildly excited” to be presenting their finest work after a two-year hiatus.
 Resilience and perseverance have resulted in the group’s long-standing success.
 Fired Up! was founded in 1984 and is proud to be a vitally active group 38 years later.
 The original members of Fired Up! envisioned an important goal: to connect community with the diverse world of ceramics.
 Over the years, they have bridged the gap with several exhibitions: the Canadian Clay and Glass Museum in Waterloo, Jonathon Bancroft-Snell Gallery in London, and two US conferences hosted by the National Council on Education for the Ceramic Arts.
 And, of course, their much-anticipated annual pottery show brings stellar work to a discerning public.